mattbrailsford/umbraco-fluidity/docs/_pages/02-api-04-collections-00-list-view.md

 ### Changing the list view layout
 {: .mt}

 By default the list view will use the built in Umbraco table and grid list view layouts however you can provide your own custom layouts.
-If you provide a layout, then it will replace the defaults, so if you still want the defaults as options, you'll need to add these explicitly.
+If you provide a layout, then it will replace the defaults, so if you still want the defaults as options, you'll need to add these again explicitly.

 #### AddLayout&lt;TListViewLayoutType&gt;() *: FluidityListViewConfig&lt;TEntityType&gt;*
 {: .signature}